 02 of 06

-(You can move your off-season or not-worn-that-often shoes either very high up... in your closet or another storage space all together like a hall closet or in the storage space under your bed.)
+You can also move your off-season or rarely worn shoes either high up in your closet, on a hanging rack on the closet door, into another storage space like a hall closet, or in the storage space under your bed.
+Wherever you do store your shoes, remember to properly clean them first so they do not develop mold or mildew.

 03 of 06

-Nothing will transform your closet as quickly and dramatically as a double hang.
-More hanging space is much more efficient than shelving space, so if you have to choose between the two, choose to hang.
-Keep in mind this may mean you have to hang things you would normally fold and stack.
+What do you do when your closet is full?
+Nothing transforms your closet as quickly and dramatically as a double hang.
+More hanging space is more efficient than shelving space, especially if you have too many clothes and not enough closet space.
+So if you have to choose between the two, opt to increase your hanging space—then color code your closet for an extra organizational boost.
+This may mean you have to hang things you would normally fold and stack.

 04 of 06